fiaas/fiaas-deploy-daemon/docs/v3_spec.md

 |----------|--------------|
 | string   | no           |

 The hostname part of a host + path combination where your application expects requests.

+If fiaas-deploy-daemon in the cluster you are deploying to is set up with one or more default ingress suffixes , all paths specified will be made available under these ingress suffixes.
+E.g. if `foo.example.com` is the default ingress suffix, and your application is named `myapp`, your application will be available on `myapp.foo.example.com/`

+If the `host` field is set, the application will be available on `host` + any paths specified *in addition* to any default ingress suffixes.

 Example:
 ```yaml